 BELOW: John Matarese reports on ‘Buffett mania’ in 1993

 By 1993, Buffett was playing five shows in a row in Cincinnati.
-The shows are accompanied by insane tailgates — even on weeknights.
+The shows were accompanied by insane tailgates.

 Buffett has stopped in Cincinnati on every tour since 1984.
 (In 1983, he went to Oxford, and in 1982, he went to Dayton.)